 Recap: Taking the HSK Test in Hong Kong

 HSK is the world’s most authoritative Mandarin proficiency test.
-Any non-native Chinese speakers, regardless of their nationality, age, education can take the HSK test if they’re interested in certifying their knowledge of Mandarin for self-improvement, study opportunities in China and career enhancement.
+Any non-native Chinese speakers, regardless of their nationality, age, or education can take the HSK test if they’re interested in certifying their knowledge of Mandarin for self-improvement, study opportunities in China, and career enhancement.

-It’s easy to take the HSK test in Hong Kong with 5 authorized test centers in the city and 12 test dates a year.
-You can choose to take an HSK test from 6 existing levels (HSK 1, 2, 3, 4, 5, 6) in the paper-based format, and can take the test as many times as you want to.
+It’s easy to take the HSK test in Hong Kong with 7 authorized test centers in the city and 11 test dates a year.
+You can choose to take an HSK test from 6 existing levels (HSK 1, 2, 3, 4, 5, 6) and 2 formats (internet-based, paper-based), and can take the test as many times as you want.
 The HSK certificate has permanent validity (if you’re taking the HSK as part of a school application, then the scores are valid for two years).

 To pass the HSK, you need to accurately determine your level, take some practice tests, make a study plan, stick to it, study hard, relax on the test day and let your instincts flow.
-If needed, you can take an HSK preparation course in Hong Kong to help you crush the test.
+If needed, you can take an HSK preparation course in Hong Kong or hire a Mandarin tutor to help you crush the test.